 Police officers act for their own safety and the safety of others.
 They have to make split-second decisions based on what they perceive, so it is important to pose no threats to the officer.
 Place your hands where officers can see them and do not make sudden movements.
 Even police officers, however, can commit assault if their acts are unreasonable and pose a physical threat to you.

-If you or a loved one has suffered injuries or death stemming from an assault, please contact a Virginia personal injury lawyer at Koonz, McKenney, Johnson, DePaolis, and Lightfoot L.L.P.
+If you or a loved one has suffered injuries or death stemming from an assault, please contact a Northern Virginia personal injury lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P.